What was the Spanish Reconquista?

 The process of 'recapturing' or 'reconverting' was known as Reconquista.
 The reconquest continued throughout the centuries as different Christian kingdoms slowly wrested control of territory from Muslim rule.

-Alfonso VI of Castile took the city of Toledo in 1085.
 He followed the Arab custom of keeping the multi-religious character of this culturally developed metropolis, which included Muslims, Christians, and Jews.

-For a time, he called himself to be "emperor over the two religions."
+For a time, he called himself to be 'emperor over the two religions'.

 After a series of devastated defeats at the hands of Christian armies, the Muslim rulers in the south sought military support from a new Muslim people group called the Almoravids.